allpassportstamps/allpassportstamps.github.io/_posts/2025-04-25-Czech-Republic-Bohemia.md

 I spent the third day learning about Prague's main attractions.
 The name "Bohemia" originates from the word "Boh," which meant "home of the cow people" in Roman times.

 We attended the Astronomical Clock show and learned about the history of Charles University.
 Our guide enthusiastically explained how education is free and excellent (if you take classes in Czech rather than German).
-We also learned about how Mozart premiered many operas in Prague, including Don Giovanni.
+We also learned about how Mozart premiered many operas in Prague, including Don Giovanni ([statue](https://www.google.com/search?q=mozart+don+giovanni+statue+prague+theatre)).

 ![astronomical]({{site.baseurl}}/assets/img/czech_republic/astronomical.jpeg){:width="28%"}![square]({{site.baseurl}}/assets/img/czech_republic/square.jpeg){:width="50%"}